Overrided/Fb2.Document/Readme.md

 So, `xsd` scheme validation is ommited.

-As far as file can be read in different ways, `Fb2Document` class provides support for most common scenarios of loading, reading and querying data:
+As far as file can be read in different ways, `Fb2Document` class provides support for most common scenarios of loading, reading and querying data, along with ways to modify node's content.

+## Loading

+There are API's that enable loading `fb2 DOM` in different scenarios, for both `Fb2Document` and any particular node.

-### Loading file as a string
+### ...from string

 ```
 string fileContent = await dataService.GetFileContent(Fb2FilePath);